-• Your four-year guide will vary depending on the year (odd or even) and semester that you begin coursework.
-See your department chair for current curriculum information.

-• To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+- Your four-year guide will vary depending on the year (odd or even) and semester that you begin coursework.
+See your department chair for current curriculum information. - To satisfy the General Education Assessment Policy students must take the GEA exam before or during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
-Go to UCM Testing Services in MyCentral for more information.
+Go to UCM Testing Services (HUM 216, 660-543-4919) in MyCentral for more information.